 The boot protects your foot and will make you more comfortable.
 Wear the boot when you are standing and walking.
 You can take it off at night and at rest.
 You need to wear the boot for at least 6 weeks after your injury.
-Weaning out of this will be guided by your clinic appointment.
 Please inform us if you are diabetic; you may require a specialist boot.
-You are allowed to weight bear on your foot as pain allows.
-You may need crutches to help you walk.